mavila25kev/Martin_Portfolio/Top Colleges by Return and Tuition/README.md

 <br>
 <img width="1000" height="600" alt="Image" src="https://github.com/user-attachments/assets/a16f0fe6-4ef6-47cb-a494-9ac1b5b3e804" />

-5. Next I looked over the data as a whole once more and dropped some of the columns which will not be used for any analysis relating to income or tuition, below is the code and further explanation on the reasoning for dropping each column from said table:
+5. Next I looked over the data as a whole once more and dropped some of the columns which will not be used for any analysis relating to income or tuition, below are the statements used and further explanation on the reasoning for dropping each column from said table:
 ```sql
 /* dropping slug, city, and control columns, slug is the non cleaned verision of the univeristy names
 Dropping city because dditional table are on a state level so need to look at the specific city,